Skip to content

 Making a success and creating a brand isn’t easy.
 Here are my top tips.

-• Work your arse off – Success demands effort.
+• Work your ass off– Success demands effort.
 No shortcuts.
 Do every job in the business for at least the first 6 months so you can teach the next person how to do it the way you want it done.
 Become obsessed for a certain period.

-• Create a powerful and enduring mission – A clear, concise mission is your north star.
-It aligns the entire company in the same direction.
+• Create a powerful and enduring mission—Your North Star is a clear, concise mission that aligns the entire company in the same direction.

-• Cultivate a Strong Culture A great team builds a great company.
+• Cultivate a Strong Culture–A great team builds a great company.
 Create a culture where the best people want to work.
-Write a culture document early on, defining your DNA and expected team behavior.
+Write a culture document defining your DNA and expected team behavior early on.

-• Stay Innovative – Never rest on your laurels.
-Competitors improve, so must you to stay ahead.
+• Stay Innovative—Never rest on your laurels.
+As competitors improve, so must you to stay ahead.
 Stay hungry, keep pushing, and keep innovating, or another brand will steal your lunch.

 Awards I've received